mediaburst/clockwork-ruby/README.md

 If you would like to contribute a bug fix or improvement please fork the project and submit a pull request.
 Please add RSpec tests for your use case.

+If we don't respond to your bug report or pull request within a few days please email [hello@clockworksms.com][2] or remind [@ClockworkSMS on Twitter][7], we probably haven't spotted the notification.

 ### Test Setup